LeonLow97-Sandbox/react-bootcamp/stephen_grider/learning-docs/18-redux-api-async-thunks.md

     - `type: fulfilled`: fetched data successfully.
     - `type: rejected`: error occurred during the request.
 - Steps for Adding a Thunk

+## Creating an Async Thunk

+1. Create a new file for your think.
+Name if after the purpose of the request.
+2. Create the thunk.
+Give it a base type that describes the purpose of the request.
+3. In the thunk, make the request, return the data that you want to use in the reducer.
+4. In the slice, add extraReducers, watching for the action types made by the thunk.
+5. Export the thunk from the store/index.js file.
+6. When a user does something, dispatch the thunk function to run it.